maxtkc/mvths-wiki/docs/070xf-sumo-line-sensor.rst

 --------
 Using a multimeter, test that your sensor is working correctly.

 #.
-Connect the signal lead (OUT) of the sensor to the input lead of your multimeter and the ground lead to ground.
+Connect the signal lead (OUT) of the sensor to the red lead of your multimeter and the black (ground) lead to ground.
 I recommend using the alligator leads for this.
 #.
 Set the meter to measure voltage.
 #.
 Power your circuit with either a USB cable or your battery supply.
 #.
 Place a light or white object infront of your sensor and record the voltage.